prashanthsriram-s/google-search-from-terminal/README.md

 ```
 git clone https://github.com/prashanthsriram-s/google-search-from-terminal.git
 cd google-seach-from-terminal
+git checkout edge
+git pull
-make
+sudo make
 ```
 <b>How to Use:</b>
 ```
 google Hello World
 ```
-   This launches a new tab in Google chrome for https://www.google.com/search?q=hello%20world .
+   This launches a new tab in Microsoft Edge for https://www.google.com/search?q=hello%20world .

-<b> Troubleshooting: </b>
-Incase you get a command not found error, it may be because /home/USERNAME/.local/bin may not be in your path file.
-So, follow this:https://askubuntu.com/a/799306 or https://askubuntu.com/a/60221 to add /home/USERNAME/.local/bin to your path file.
-Or, you can just copy the contents of the google scripts from the repo, paste it in a text editor, save it as a file.
-Using chmod, make it executable and place the script manually into one of your existing path directories.
-You can see this approach in the README.md in the other branch of this repo: https://github.com/prashanthsriram-s/google-search-from-terminal/blob/Backup/README.md

 <b> Some Notes: </b>
  1. Usage of "" in arguments is unnecessary since the script concatenates all the arguments into one string and then calls google-chrome with a search for the concatenated string.